-All apprentices must achieve two additional outcomes.
-An additional outcome should be a relevant short course at a suitable level, with a minimum of 10 learning hours.
+plus one further outcome.
+This should be a relevant short course at a suitable level, which is a minimum of 10 learning hours.
 This may be industry-specific or of broader relevance to the learner or business, and must be agreed by the learner, employer and training provider at the beginning of the Modern Apprenticeship programme and shown in the Training Plan.
-The enhancement outcomes must be new learning.
-The learner must complete these outcomes in the duration of the apprenticeship programme.
+The enhancement outcomes must be new learning, the learner must complete these outcomes in the duration of the apprenticeship programme.